wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

 At runtime, the VM just looks for the method *symbol* in the receiver's class's method table.
 In fact, the way it's implemented today, the symbol is simply the array index into the table.
-That's why method calls are so fast in Wren.
+That's [why method calls are so fast][perf] in Wren.

+[perf]: ../performance.html

 It would be a shame if calling a method from C didn't have that same speed benefit.
-So to do that, we split the process of calling a method into two steps.
+To achieve that, we split the process of calling a method into two steps.
 First, we create a handle that represents a "compiled" method signature:

     :::c
     WrenHandle* wrenMakeCallHandle(WrenVM* vm, const char* signature);